 Teaspoon of *vanilla extract (optional)

 3 Cadbury’s **Flakes, crumbled

 2 x 80g bags of Cadbury’s **mini eggs

 Grease and line 7-inch tin or tins you choose to use.

 Pop the butter, sugar, gluten free mix, eggs, milk and baking powder in a large bowl.
 Ideally use an electric hand mixer and whisk together until light and creamy.

 Transfer half of the sponge mixture into a dish.
 Mix the cocoa powder into one lot of the mixture and the vanilla extract into the other.

-Grab a couple of desert spoons, and randomly divide both lots of mixture up into the tin – I did all the vanilla first then slotted the chocolate one in-between.
+Grab a couple of desert spoons, and randomly divide both lots of mixture up into the tin.
+I did all the vanilla first then slotted the chocolate one in-between.
 But you do as you please.
 Once all the mixture has been used up, run a skewer through it to create a marble effect.
-Best to do this just once or twice otherwise you won’t see the pattern when its cooked.
+Best to do this just once or twice otherwise you won’t see the pattern once baked.